Webhook integrations

 n8n

-- In n8n, create a new workflow with a Webhook trigger node
+- Create a workflow with a Webhook trigger node set to accept POST requests

 - Copy the webhook URL from n8n